tylertitsworth/5th-age-srd/Classes/Monk.md

 ##### Epic Feat

-Once per day when you use the _lotus dreams the world_ finishing attack, a nearby ally can heal using a free recovery and can roll a save against each save ends effect affecting it.
+Once per full recovery when you use the _lotus dreams the world_ finishing attack, a nearby ally can heal using a free recovery and can roll a save against each save ends effect affecting it.

 ---